 State Regulatory Information

-For a complete listing of the states in which Ashford University is licensed, registered, authorized, certified, or exempt, and states where such licensure is not required at this time, please visit http://www.ashford.edu/statedisclosure.htm.
+For a current listing of the states in which Ashford University is licensed, registered, authorized, certified, or exempt, and states where such licensure is not required, please visit www.ashford.edu/statedisclosure.htm.
 The University will continue to monitor developments in state laws in each state in which it enrolls students and, if authorization or licensure is or becomes necessary, will promptly seek to obtain such approvals.
 For states with an approved status, please be aware that individual programs may not be approved or may be pending approval by a state licensing authority and cannot be offered to students residing in that state.

 The following disclosures are required by various state regulatory authorities:

 Arkansas: Arkansas Higher Education Coordinating Board certification does not constitute an endorsement of any institution, course or degree program.
-Such certification merely indicates that certain criteria have been met as required under the rules and regulations implementing institutional and program certification as defined in Arkansas Code § 6-61-301.
+Such certification merely indicates that certain minimum standards have been met under the rules and regulations of institutional certification as defined in Arkansas Code § 6-61-301.
 The student should be aware that these degree programs may not transfer.
 The transfer of course/degree credit is determined by the receiving institution.

-Iowa: Ashford University is registered to operate as a postsecondary educational institutional institution in Iowa by the Iowa College Student Aid Commission, located at 430 East Grand Ave., Fl 3 Des Moines, IA 50309-1920.
+Iowa: Ashford University is registered to operate as a postsecondary educational institutional institution in Iowa by the Iowa College Student Aid Commission, located at 430 East Grand Ave., Floor 3, Des Moines, IA 50309-1920.
 The telephone number is (877) 272-4456.

 The Indiana Board for Proprietary Education